-Studying entrepreneurship at Wittenborg University of Applied Sciences means students get the opportunity to earn a double degree - the Bachelor in Entrepreneurial Business Administration (EBA) – from Wittenborg as well as the University of Brighton in the UK.
+Studying entrepreneurship at WUAS means students get the opportunity to earn a double degree - the Bachelor in Entrepreneurial Business Administration (EBA) – from Wittenborg as well as the University of Brighton in the UK.

 The EBA combines the current IBA in Entrepreneurship & SME Management (offered in Amsterdam) with a BSc in Business from Brighton.
 Students can register for the double degree in Year 2 of their studies.

 When students from Wittenborg Amsterdam visited the Apeldoorn location on Wednesday for a comprehensive information session, many showed a high interest in doing the double degree

 The information session started with a meet-and-greet where students met not only lecturers and staff from Wittenborg, but also lecturers from Brighton who were on a 2-day visit to Apeldoorn.

 Thereafter there was a general introduction by the Interim Academic Dean, Dr Regina Kecht and the Dean of Wittenborg School of Business, Dr Rauf Abdul, about the programme as well a chance for students to ask questions.
 There were many questions about obtaining a double degree as well as the work placement module.